Black-Kamelia/Sprinkler/binary-transcoders/Encoders.md

 (the order of the scope's method calls is significant and determines the order of writes to the `EncoderOutput`), in order to encode an object of the given type.

-The scope provided to the user and on which encoding method calls can be made is an implementation using overloads based on the basic encoders of the library (which encode the basic types mentioned previously: `Int`, `Long`, `String`, etc.)
+The scope provided to the user and on which the encoding method calls can be made is an implementation using overloads based on the basic encoders of the library (which encode the basic types mentioned previously: `Int`, `Long`, `String`, etc.)